 A good way to do this is by using engagement stickers.
 Use the Poll sticker to ask “yes or no” questions, and the Questions sticker to get direct responses from your clients.
 Gifs and music add an extra touch to your Insta Stories videos.
 They catch your clients’ attention and entice them to watch what you have to say.

 Mentioning other accounts on your Insta Stories using the @Mention sticker is a great way to tag the companies that make the materials you use.
 It might even prompt them to share your story on their accounts which drives more traffic to your page.

-It’s proven that on Instagram, sales are completed via Direct Message.
+On Instagram, sales happen via Direct Message.
 Stories are the best and quickest way to get into another account’s DM.
 Posting stories that call your viewer to message you directly via DM is a sure way to drive clients into a position where you can talk about jobs.

 Responding to stories on other accounts also places you in a position of trust because you build a connection with your ideal client in their DMs.
 It’s an effective way to start communication with a potential client.